 Michigan is actively developing science, technology, and research on an ongoing basis through the efforts of various projects by state, federal, and academic institutions.
-Michigan has identified scientific data collection as a primary need to make better-informed decisions when assessing proposed new water uses.
 Michigan is funding several research projects in high water use areas to better understand the groundwater-surface water interaction.
-Michigan is also part of a state/federal partnership to conduct more detailed mapping of Michigan's glacial geology.
 This data will be used to improve the assessment and forecasting of new water uses' impact on the resource through increased use of site-specific data and more localized regional models.
 Increasing and improving the quality of data is imperative to effectively promote proactive conservation and efficient use to water users before obvious shortage issues occur.
-Michigan continues to invest in this data through cooperative cost-sharing agreements with federal agencies and private industry groups.
-The WUAC convenes scientific and policy discussions amongst stakeholders and technical experts to evaluate Michigan's water management and water conservation and efficiency programs, and identifies where improvements and updates could be made.
-Many of these recommendations are also reiterated in Michigan's Water Strategy.
-The development of science, technology, and research in the water conservation field is in early stages, as Michigan strives to convey its importance prior to potential issues such as regional shortage or conflict.
+Examples of these research projects include: